Security Guard CV

 Avoid These 10 Mistakes on Your Security Guard CV

 When applying for a position as a security guard, your CV is often the first impression you make on potential employers.
 It’s your chance to showcase your qualifications, experience, and professionalism.
-However, many applicants unknowingly undermine their chances by making common mistakes on their CVs.
+However, many applicants unknowingly undermine their chances by making common CV mistakes.
 To help you stand out in the best way possible, here are ten mistakes to avoid on your security guard CV.

 1. Lack of Clarity and Focus